 - Forbici— Forbici is a modern Italian restaurant, with some of the best calamari I’ve had!
 I actually go there frequently strictly for the calamari.
 They even have an amazing happy hour every day from 3 – 6 PM which includes $8 cocktails, and their calamari for $8.

 - Sprinkles Cupcakes ATM— You read that right, a cupcake ATM.
 It’s adorable, quirky, and a Tampa dessert spot worth checking out!

 For shopping, they have a large selection and variety of shops!
 Some of the most popular are Kittenish, Leafy Luv Affair, The Candle Pour, Sur La Table, Fig & Julep, Anthropologie, Francesca’s, Kendra Scott, and Lululemon.

 Distance from Tampa: 45 minutes

 Indian Rocks Beach is Clearwater Beach’s quieter cousin.
 It’s not too quiet, but it definitely gives off much more of a local vibe.
 I used to be lucky enough to live right across the bridge from IRB, and it was the beach I most frequented.

 One of the best things to do in Indian Rocks Beach is truly just to relax on the beach and then snag a drink and a bite from Crabby’s.
 If you’re looking for more excitement you can always rent a boat, kayak, or SUP from Island Marine Rentals.
 Or spend the afternoon at Splash Harbour!

-Like I said, Crabby’s is a pretty solid option for seafood and a fun local vibe, but if you’re craving something different, Kooky Coconut has great Cubans (can you tell I have a thing for Cubans?)!
+There are plenty of great restaurants in IRB to enjoy too!
+As I mentioned, Crabby’s is a pretty solid option for seafood and a fun local vibe, but if you’re craving something different, Kooky Coconut has great Cubans (can you tell I have a thing for Cubans?)!